-- 1. Reducing the cost of PCs by removing tariffs on imports and, better yet, by developing local computer production/assembly capabilities, which also lowers costs.
-Some governments, like Egypt, have also introduced low interest loans for Egyptian families to purchase a PC through their 'PC for Every Home' programme. - 2.
-Expanding IT training programmes to go into homes at the village level so that women will not have to face what may be considered a public stigma of attending classes in the community (often with male trainers). - 3.
-Expanding the number of female IT trainers so that women do not have to learn computing and other IT skills from men (which can attract social sanction).
+- 1. Reducing the cost of PC's by removing tariffs on imports and better yet, developing local computer production/assembly capabilities which also lowers costs.
+Some governments, like Egypt, have also introduced low interest loans for Egyptian families to purchase a PC through their PC for Every Home program. - 2.
+Expanding IT training programs to go into homes at the village level so that women will not have to face what may be considered as a public stigma of attending classes in the community (often with male trainers).

+3. Expand the number of female IT trainers so that women do not have to learn computing and other IT skills from men (which can attract social sanction).